Easy Guide to Hiking Mosaic Canyon in Death Valley

 Mosaic Canyon Trail is known for its colorful canyon walls and beautiful marble narrows.
 The trail ends with a stunning dryfall.
 Mosaic Canyon Trail is a fun and, at times, challenging hike.
 There were many hikers on the trail the afternoon we visited.
 But we did find moments of quiet and solace among the beautiful marble canyons.
 We finished the round-trip hike in exactly two hours.
 Just as the sun was lowering behind the mountains.

-5 Tips for Hiking Mosaic Canyon in Death Valley
+5 Tips for Hiking Mosaic Canyon in Death Valley National Park

 1. Prepare for Heat

-The best time to visit Death Valley is during the fall, winter, or spring months, before the heat kicks in.
+The best time to visit Death Valley National Park is during the fall, winter, or spring months, before the heat kicks in.
 Visiting Death Valley during cooler months means that it is less likely that you will experience high heat during your hikes.

 If you must visit during the summer months, please follow the precautions that you will find posted throughout the national park.
 It is recommended to hike before 10am during the hot months.
 And carry plenty of water.
 Please do not hike in extremely hot temperatures.
 It is very dangerous and can be fatal.